Welcome to our Flexi-Schooling page

-Our approach has been subject to several Ofsted and SIAMS inspections and has been graded 'Good at worst, to 'Good with Outstanding Features at best.
-Our provision has been acknowledged by Lord Nash - Parliamentary under Secretary of State for Schools, as being an 'innovative approach to learning'.
+Our approach has been subject to several Ofsted and SIAMS inspections and has been graded ‘Good at worst, to ‘Good with Outstanding Features at best.
+Our provision has been acknowledged by Lord Nash – (then Parliamentary under Secretary of State for Schools), as being an ‘innovative approach to learning’.

 Here at Hollinsclough Academy we can tailor our support to suit your needs and work with you to facilitate the desire to combine Home Education and mainstream schooling in a manner that benefits your children.